danilovdev/MyGitHubClient/README.md

   e) Using Cocoa Pods<br/>
   f) Using Unit Tests<br/>

 3. Hard.
-MVVM Architecture + RxSwift
+MVVM Architecture + RxSwift.
+GitHubClientMVVMRxSwift

   a) No stroyboard<br/>
   b) NSLayoutConstraints for autolayout<br/>